The Optical Tube

 What can you see?

-The brightest nebulae can be seen with the 10” FlexTube Dobsonian under light-polluted skies, but the best views will be from dark skies far from city lights.
-You’ll be able to see the jaw-dropping details and embedded star clusters of the Orion Nebula (M42) or the Lagoon (M8), and a UHC nebula filter brings out fainter wispy details as well as increasing contrast as a whole.
+The brightest nebulae can be seen with the 10” FlexTube Dobsonian under light-polluted skies, but the best views are from dark skies far from city lights.
+I was able to see the jaw-dropping details and embedded star clusters of the Orion Nebula (M42) or the Lagoon (M8), and a UHC nebula filter brings out fainter wispy details as well as increasing contrast as a whole.
 The Swan Nebula (M17) looks magnificent, and a filter brings out its dark lanes and wispy regions far from the main nebula.
-The 10” FlexTube can also show you the magnificent Veil Nebula supernova remnant or the gigantic Helix planetary nebula, provided you use a good UHC nebula filter and have access to at least semi-dark skies.
+The 10” FlexTube can also show me the magnificent Veil Nebula supernova remnant or the gigantic Helix planetary nebula, provided I use a good UHC nebula filter and have access to at least semi-dark skies.
 Small planetary nebulae like the Ring or Cat’s Eye are bluish or greenish in color, are less affected by light pollution due to their brightness and small size, and show all sorts of fine detail on a steady night.

-Galaxies are severely affected by light pollution, and even the brightest ones appear as mere dim fuzzy ovals under city skies, but if you can get your 10” FlexTube Dobsonian out to a dark location, you’ll be able to see tens of thousands of them.
-You’ll be able to start resolving the spiral arms of galaxies like M51 or M33, and look at the dust lanes in dozens of galaxies like M31, M64, M82, and M104.
+Galaxies are severely affected by light pollution, and even the brightest ones appear as mere dim fuzzy ovals under city skies.
+But if I can get my 10” FlexTube Dobsonian out to a dark location, I’ll be able to see tens of thousands of them.
+I’ll be able to start resolving the spiral arms of galaxies like M51 or M33, and look at the dust lanes in dozens of galaxies like M31, M64, M82, and M104.
 Small galaxy groups like the Leo Triplet are abundant, and many of their members display hints of detail, and there’s always the huge Virgo Cluster, containing hundreds of galaxies with dozens displayed at a time in one low-power field of view.